"It takes more courage to examine the dark corners of your own soul than it does for a soldier to fight on a

 We can make a point without valid proof, expecting it to be accepted, not on grounds of merit, but due to the unspoken threat that if it is not accepted, there will be repercussions.
 "I will get mad if you don't accept my personal truth as the absolute truth."
 A type of logic fallacy called "appeal to force."

 Rather than facts, persuasive language, voice, and gestures are used as the support for our arguments.
 Verification is replaced with intensity and passion.
 Whoever is loudest and maddest is right.
 Who needs proof when you can get a good reaction?
 In pro-wrestling, which relies on basic psychological tricks, this is called getting a "pop."

 In many circles, a claim will be accepted if no one wants to make a fuss.
 The intransigent person making the point is leveraging decorum in the absence of reasoning (political correctness is a form of politeness, but the list of what is impolite is subjective and can grow infinitely).
 That is not truth, that is strategy.
 The aim is to win; a game where only truth and discourse are the losers.

-It is a rejection of the wholeness of a group, person, or idea when the totality is a mixed bag.
+It's self-brainwashing, a rejection of the wholeness of a group, person, or idea when the totality is a mixed bag.
 We are aware of the dangers of only seeing the "wrong" in ourselves or our in-group.
 What we don't see are the dangers of denying the "wrong" in ourselves and only seeing the "right."
 Willfully turning a blind eye, ignoring warning signs, suppressing information, and voluntarily embracing apathy.
 "It's only bad when they do it."
+Allowing ourselves and our group to get away with murder (and sometimes literally).

 British philosopher John Stuart Mill was best regarded for his ideals on individuality and nonconformity.
 In 1867, he delivered an inaugural address at the University of St. Andrews in which he said: